GraphQL-Training/lightweight-graphql-react/slides.md

 ???

-Here is the basic HTML file that we going to create.
+Here is the basic HTML file that we are going to use.

 First we're using the bootstrap CSS so we don't have to worry about stylesheets.

 Then we are pulling in react and react DOM.

 And since JSX is not built into the JavaScript language will also be pulling in Babel so that the browser can understand this syntax.

 And that's the extent of the tooling we'll be using.

 Finally we load our main javascript file.

 ---
 class: has-code